 Note: To make egg white easy to measure, beat it with a fork until it has a thinner viscosity.
 Dried wood ear mushrooms can be found in most Asian markets.

-- 1/4 cup dried wood ear mushroom, rehydrated in warm water for 15 minutes, then drained and large pieces halved (see note)
+1/4 cup dried wood ear mushroom, rehydrated in warm water for 15 minutes, then drained and large pieces halved (see notes)

 For the Velveted Chicken: In a small bowl, thoroughly combine egg white, cornstarch, rice wine, and salt.
 Place chicken in a bowl and add cornstarch mixture, tossing to combine.
 Refrigerate for 30 minutes.